jmsmrgn/blog/about.md

 ---
 title: About
 url: about
-date: 2013-12-30T21:44:11.134Z
-updated: 2013-12-30T21:44:29.734Z
 template: page
 ---

-Good UI is hard.

-This blog is intended as a forward-thinking stream of concepts and examples used in modern frontend development.
+Greetings fellow UI crafters!
+Please enjoy this stream of concepts and techniques used in modern front end development.

-Lately I've been building neat things for [SoFi](https://www.sofi.com) in San Francisco.
-Craft beers, trail running and live music are my jam.
-Drop me a line anywhere @jmsmrgn
+At the moment, I'm building neat things for [SoFi](https://www.sofi.com) in San Francisco.
+Trail running, grilled meat and live music are my jam.
+Reach out to me anywhere @jmsmrgn